jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

   We demonstrate the utility of this infrastructure to our motivating use case of limiting user downtime during maintenance operations.
   In this implementation, the complete system of users and resources is divided into two logical groups.
   Based on group membership, users are exposed to only the resources associated with their group.
-  We provide insights on SSH applicaiton router perforamnce and conclude with observations on functionality and highlight future directions.
+  We provide insights on SSH application router performance and conclude with observations on functionality and highlight future directions.

+acknowledgments: |
+  We extend our gratitude to several individuals who generously shared their expertise and helped us improve our understanding of tools leveraged in this work.
+  Doug Johnson at the Ohio Supercomputer Center for sharing insights on their experience with large scale data migration.
+  John Micheal Lowe and Jeremy Fischer at Indiana University for deep insight on Jetstream2 operations.
+  We appreciate their professional courtesy but accept all responsibility for the implementation choices and conclusions presented in this work.

 keywords:
   - High Performance Computing